mre/hyperjson/README.md

 So, no need to reinvent the wheel, right?
 Except, maybe there is: performance and safety.

-Only if you handle a lot of JSON, you might see a performance impact.
-But due to Rust, the risk of running into stack overflows or segmentation faults is lower -- especially in comparison with C extensions to parse JSON.
+Actually, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into stack overflows or segmentation faults is lower -- especially in comparison with C implementations.

 ## TODO (help wanted!)